Snagovskiy-Denis/.Machinefiles/README.md

 Install .pacman.list file:
 `# pacman -S - < .pacman.list`

-It might be better to use aur helper (like yay) for synchronization
+It might be better to use aur helper (like aura) for synchronization

 ## Keymap

 File on path `/etc/vconsole.conf` should contain this string: `KEYMAP=<path to personal.map>`

 ## bin

 Scripts are in `binary files` folder

 ## TODO
 1. Add stow targets for each directory individually (add --ignore option or create .stow-local-ignore)